 Spinal anaesthetic at Cardiff and Vale Hospitals

-Spinal anaesthetic (a spinal) is administered by injecting drugs into an area called the subarachnoid space near the spinal cord.
+Spinal anaesthetic, also known as a spinal block, is administered by injecting drugs into an area called the subarachnoid space near the spinal cord.
+Spinal anaesthesia can be used while you are awake or in combination with sedation or general anaesthetic.
 Read more…

 |Initial consultation||from £200|